 WASHINGTON AQUEDUCT - The Washington Aqueduct, managed by the U.S. Army Corps of Engineers (USACE), provides wholesale water treatment services to DC Water and wholesale customers in Northern Virginia, (Arlington County and Fairfax County Water Authority).
 DC Water purchases approximately 74.6 percent of the water produced by Aqueduct's two treatment facilities, the Dalecarlia and McMillan Treatment Plants, and thus is responsible for approximately 74.6 percent of the Aqueduct's operating and capital costs.
-Under federal legislation and a memorandum of understanding enacted in 1997 and updated in 2013, when Fairfax Water replaced the City of Falls Church, DC Water and the Aqueduct's wholesale customers in Northern Virginia inherited a much greater role in oversight of the Aqueduct's operations and its Capital Improvement Program, than prior to 1997.
+Under federal legislation and a memorandum of understanding enacted in 1997 and updated in 2013, when Fairfax Water replaced the City of Falls Church, DC Water and the Aqueduct's operations and its Capital Improvement Program, than prior to 1997.